A2Amir/Introduction-of-Localization/README.md

 ## 6. Sense and Move

 We talked about measurement updates, and  motion.
-We called these two routines "sense" and "move." and localization is nothing else but the iteration of "sense" and "move." .There is an initial belief that is tossed into this loop if you.
-If you sense first.
+We called these two routines "sense" and "move".
+Localization is nothing else but the iteration of "sense" and "move." .There is an initial belief that is tossed into this loop if you sense first.

 <p align="right"> <img src="./img/13.jpg" style="right;" alt="  two routines "sense" and "move" width="600" height="400"> </p>

 Every time the robot moves, it loses information as to where it is.
 That is because robot motion is inaccurate.
 Every time it senses it gains information.
 That is manifest by the fact that after motion, the probability distribution is a little bit flatter and a bit more spread out and after sensing, it's focused a little bit more.

-There is a measure of information called "entropy.", which will decrease after the measurement update (sense) step and that entropy will increase after the movement step (move).
+There is a measure of information called "entropy.", which will decrease after the measurement update (sense) step and after the movement step (move) entropy will increase .
 In general, entropy represents the amount of uncertainty in a system.
 Since the measurement update step decreases uncertainty, entropy will decrease.
 The movement step increases uncertainty, so entropy will increase after this step.

 Look at our current example where the robot could be at one of five different positions.
 The maximum uncertainty occurs when all positions have equal probabilities: [0.2, 0.2, 0.2, 0.2, ,0.2]

 Following the formula Entropy=Σ(−p×log(p))  we get −5×(.2)×log(0.2)=0.699

 Taking a measurement will decrease uncertainty and entropy.
 Let's say after taking a measurement, the probabilities become [0.05,0.05,0.05,0.8,0.05].
 Now we have a more certain guess as to where the robot is located and our entropy has decreased to 0.338.

 In addition two measurement we had before, I am going to give to motion=[1,1] which means the robot moves right and then right again, compute the posterior distribution if the robot first senses red, then moves right one, then senses green, then moves right again.

 ```python